JanKaczmarkiewicz/teleport-challenge-fe/README.md

 ## Security considerations

-All general things we should consider when writing secure app:
+All general things we should consider when writing a secure app:

 > SAFETY NOTE:
-> Handle exeptions/error.
+> Handle exceptions/errors.

 > SAFETY NOTE:
-> Server should protected against Brute-force/DDoS attack (eg. one host can only use api few times per minute).
+> The server should be protected against Brute-force/DDoS attacks (eg. one host can only use API a few times per minute).
 > I will not implement that.

 > SAFETY NOTE: